hbaseinaction/twitbase/README.md

     $ mvn assembly:assembly

+The jar created using this by default will allow you to interact with HBase running in standalone mode on your local machine.
+If you want to interact with a remote (possibly fully distributed) HBase deployment, you can put your hbase-site.xml file in the src/main/resrouces directory before compiling the jar.

+## Using TwitBase

 TwitBase applications can be run using:

     $ java -cp target/HBaseIA-1.0.0-SNAPSHOT-jar-with-dependencies.jar <app> [options...]

 Utilities for interacting with TwitBase include:

- - `HBaseIA.TwitBase.cli.InitTables` :: create TwitBase tables
+ - `TwitBase.cli.InitTables` : create TwitBase tables
- - `HBaseIA.TwitBase.cli.TwitsTool` :: tool for managing Twits
+ - `TwitBase.cli.TwitsTool` : tool for managing Twits
- - `HBaseIA.TwitBase.cli.UsersTool` :: tool for managing Users
+ - `TwitBase.cli.UsersTool` : tool for managing Users

 The following MapReduce jobs can be launched the same way:

- - `HBaseIA.TwitBase.mapreduce.TimeSpent` :: run TimeSpent log
+ - `TwitBase.mapreduce.TimeSpent` : run TimeSpent log
    processing MR job
- - `HBaseIA.TwitBase.mapreduce.CountShakespeare` :: run
+ - `TwitBase.mapreduce.CountShakespeare` : run
    Shakespearean counter MR job
- - `HBaseIA.TwitBase.mapreduce.HamletTagger` :: run
+ - `TwitBase.mapreduce.HamletTagger` : run
    hamlet-tagging MR job

+## Other utilities and scripts

+The following utilities are available for you to play with:

+ - 'utils.TablePreSplitter' : create pre-split table

 ## License